BunmiAnalyst25/DSA-SQL-Capstone-Project/README.md

 # DSA-SQL-Capstone-Project
 ##
 ### Project Overview
+     This Analysis is to derive actionable business insights for KMS’s Abuja division by analyzing historical order data (2009–2012) using SQL.
+The focus is on identifying high-performing products, customers, shipping methods, and regions, and recommending strategies to boost revenue and optimize operations.
 ### Data Source
+     Excel CSV files containing order data from 2009 to 2012 and Status.
 ### Tools Used
     - MS Excel for Data Collection
-    - SQL Server (for Querying and Analysis)
+    - Primary Tool: Microsoft SQL Server (for Data Cleaning, Querying and Analysis)
 ### Data Cleaning and Preparation
     - Data loading and inspection
     - Handling Missing Variables